 The Sterling Exchange Rate Index (SERI) measures sterling’s value against a ‘basket’ of currencies, ‘trade‑weighted’ (based on currencies’ relative importance in UK trade).

-The SERI fell by 1.9% between July and August 2017, following a fall of 0.1% between June and July.
-This is the SERI’s second lowest figure in its 25 year history.
-Compared with the same period a year ago, it is 3.4% lower.
-It is 28.4% below its January 2007 peak level.
+The SERI increased by 0.2% between September and October 2017, following a rise of 2.1% between August and September.
+This is the SERI’s third successive monthly rise.
+Compared with the same period a year ago, it is 3.6% higher.
+It is 26.8% below its January 2007 peak level.

-On average in August compared with July, the pound was down 0.3% against the dollar.
-The value of the pound against the dollar has fallen sharply since the EU Referendum, from $1.48 on 23 June 2016 to $1.30 on 4 September 2017.
+On average in October compared with September, the pound was down 1.0% against the dollar, and up 6.2% from September 2016.
+This was the second time the year on year increase has been positive since September 2014.
+The value of the pound against the dollar has fallen sharply since the EU Referendum, from $1.48 on 23 June 2016 to $1.31 on 3 November 2017.

 Commons Briefing papers SN02811

 Author: Matthew Ward